SCSDMWT/climate_scenario_web_tool/README.md

 #### Running the latest code

-Running the web app with the latest changes is the same as [Run the web app locally](#run-the-web-app-locally) above.
+Running the web app with the latest changes is the same as [run the web app locally](#run-the-web-app-locally) above.

 #### Using the `run_dev.sh` script

-The steps in the [Working on the code](#working-on-the-code) section are automated in the `run_dev.sh` script for environments managed with UV.
+The steps in the [working on the code](#working-on-the-code) section are automated in the `run_dev.sh` script for environments managed with UV.
 Latest changes to the code can be run with:
 ```bash